-If we have already processed your OSAP paperwork, you can expect to receive an actual assessment from the Ministry starting July 18.
+If we have already processed your OSAP paperwork, you can expect to receive an actual assessment from the Ministry starting in July.
 To view your assessment, log into the OSAP website and select the check status tab.
 On this page you should be able to see a breakdown of the funding you can expect to receive.

 The MSFAA is a new document added to the OSAP process for the upcoming school year.
 This document will allow for all OSAP funding not going to Brock to be directly deposited into the student’s personal banking account.

 The MSFAA must be processed in order to receive OSAP funding.
 To process the MSFAA you must take it in person to an authorized post office.
 To view a complete list of authorized post offices, check out the CanLearn website.
 When you go you will need your social insurance card, a government issued photo ID, and your banking information (i.e. a void cheque or direct deposit slip from your bank).
 The Canada Post employees will check your identification and mail your MSFAA to the National Student Loans Service Centre.

 If you feel that your OSAP assessment is not enough funds for your upcoming school year, there are some actions you can take.
 Visit our OSAP appeals page and see if any of the situations apply to you.

 You can submit completed appeals to the Student Awards and Financial Aid office:

 Student Awards and Financial Aid

 Your Financial Aid Officer will begin processing appeals after the start of the term in September.
 If you are assessed for additional funds, you will be notified by the Ministry.

 You may also complete the “OneApp” which is the new bursary and awards application for the 2012-13 academic year.
 This application will open on August 1st 2013 and will allow you to be considered for all Brock bursaries and awards.